There are no built-in solutions in Euclidea. The app just verifies that the target object is present on the screen.

 In level 1.7 "Inscribed Square" the given point (it is black) should be one of the vertices of the square.

 You can find a key to the solution if you drag the given point in the Explore mode.
-The orange line (the answer) adhere to some regularities.
+What is the pattern of the orange line (the answer) behavior?

 L and E goals are independent.
 To get all stars at level 1.6 "Circle Center" you should solve it twice using different approaches: one solution with 2L and one more solution with 5E.

 To find 5E solution in 1.6, try to construct perpendicular bisectors with circles and lines (without special tools).
 Then, you will see that it is possible to get rid of one circle.

 The sequence of tools for this solution: OOO// (3 circles, then 2 straight lines).

 You can complete the level 1.7 "Inscribed Square" with the sequence of tools: OO///// (2 circles, then 5 straight lines).